Edgarcho/PDX-hack-a-thon-version2/README.md

 # PDX hack-a-thon

 #### A program that allows a hack-a-thon coordinator to track teams and their members.
-Allows the users to create new team and add members to teams.
-1/18/18
+Create a new team and add members to teams.
+Allows the users to store teams and members in database.
+1/19/18

 #### By **Edgar Hernandez Ortiz**